sourcegraph/about/handbook/engineering/distribution/managed/upgrade_process.md

 Managed instances configuration is tracked in [`deploy-sourcegraph-managed`](https://github.com/sourcegraph/deploy-sourcegraph-managed) - make sure you have the latest revision of this repository checked out.
 For basic operations like accessing an instance for these steps, see [managed instances operations](operations.md).

-Many of the following commands in this guide, as well as the commands [operations](./operations.md), use variables.
-You can replace variables with the correct values by hand, or export the appropriate values for the upgrade:
+Many of the following commands in this guide, as well as the commands [operations](./operations.md), use environment variables.
+Export the appropriate values for the upgrade so you don't lose track:

 ```sh
 export CUSTOMER=<customer_or_instance_name>